 Complete a Request for Student Worker form.
-Forms can also be found on the Student Employment website under the Faculty and Staff page.
 Once completed, the form is to be returned to the Student Services Specialist in the Career Services Center.
 The job will then be posted on the Student Employment website where it will be available for all students to see.
 On this form – you will provide direction on how you want students to contact you.

 If a student is interested in the job you posted, the student will respond to the instructions you have provided on your job opportunity posting.
 The student will then notify you that they are interested in working for your department.
 Once you have decided to hire a student, be sure to notify them that all documents and requirements must be completed and turned-in at the same time.

 Once a student is authorized, supervisors will receive an e-mail from the Student Services Employment Specialist from the Financial Aid Office – Student-Employment@smc.edu of “Employment Confirmation” for each student you plan to employ.
 Please note that it is illegal to allow a student to work until you have received the Employment Confirmation e-mail from Student Employment.

 Only faculty and managers with account authority can hire student workers.
 This would include department chairs, faculty leaders, faculty coordinators, and both classified and certificated managers.
 Other employees can then be assigned as a “proxy” for reporting students work hours through the myTime Online Reporting system.

 As a student employee at Santa Monica College, all students must have been issued a Social Security Number.